Generating Wealth Through Cycle Investing

 - you avoid overconfidence during rallies

-This is where most long-term performance is gained.
+This is where a meaningful part of long-term performance protection comes from.

 For a more formal layer of decision structure, see the investment policy statement.